 Lastly, for pharmacists to provide services that get paid through medical benefit, there needs to be real-time claims adjudication, and pharmacy systems should be adapted to submit medical claims.
 While emerging technology solutions are beginning to bridge this gap, there are administrative hurdles.
 For instance, pharmacists may need to enroll in health plans’ medical provider networks, which requires an individual National Provider Identification (NPI) number and credentialing, contracting, and privileging.21

-Many respondents believe it a hindrance that pharmacists are not recognized as providers at the federal level.22 Additionally, the uneven regulatory landscape and scope of practice can be a complication for pharmacy organizations working across state lines.
-At the same time, states with more favorable regulations can be a test bed of innovation.
+Many respondents believe it a hindrance that pharmacists are not recognised as providers at the federal level.22 Additionally, the uneven regulatory landscape and scope of practice can be a complication for pharmacy organisations working across state lines.
+At the same time, states with more favourable regulations can be a test bed of innovation.